You can use the devices filter panel and search bar to search for devices in your organization.

 Use this to filter devices that do not pass the compatibility check.
 See the Troubleshooting section of the Device Details page for more information.

-View a list of all devices that were added within the last five days.
+View a list of all devices that were added within the last seven days.

 Excluded From Reports